caneryilmaz52/LuckyWheelView/README.md

 * Almost all events can listenable
 * Random or specific target can be set
 * Clockwise and counterclockwise rotate direction support
+* Icon load from URL support with Coil
-* XML and Jetpack Compose support
+* Android Views and Compose UI support

 Of course, your needs may be different.
 So I'll be adding more in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
 Thanks to all